netsoc/docs/docs/gitops/deployments/infrastructure/traefik.md

 [traefik.netsoc.tcd.ie](https://traefik.netsoc.tcd.ie).

 Note that [kubelan](https://github.com/devplayer0/kubelan) is implemented as a sidecar for routing requests to webspaces.
-See the [lxd8s](../../apps/lxd8s/) deployment for more details.
+See the [webspaces](../../apps/webspaces/) deployment for more details.

+## TLS

+### netsoc.tcd.ie

+A wildcard certificate is issued for `netsoc.tcd.ie` is issued by IT Services.
+For every namespace where this certificate is used, a suitable `Secret` is generated with a `Kustomize` `secretGenerator` from the original certificate and key (in the root `kustomization.yaml` for `infrastructure`).

+### netsoc.ie

+cert-manager `Certificate` objects are created in every namespace where a netsoc.ie certificate is required. cert-manager will then issue these using the `letsencrypt` `ClusterIssuer`.

 ## Basic authentication